 Funerary was a metalcore band from Hamilton, Ontario, active for a little under a year in 2000.
 In late 1999, Chris Logan quit SeventyEightDays.
 Prior to that, he had played in Chokehold, Burst of Silence, Prayer for a Fallen Angel, Crumble, Manhunt, Bottom Line, Short Fuse and God’s a Poseur.
 He was then operating the record label Goodfellow Records and working at Sonic Unyon.
-He had also previously operated two other record labels; Structure Records in the early 1990’s and Sunblister Records (and magazine) in the mid-1990’s.
-In early 2000 Chris started up a new vegan straight-edge band with two of his friends; drum master Brendan Munn, who had recently been given a double drum bass pedal by his girlfriend and had previously played in Avarice, Ignorance Never Settles, Believe the Lie and Garbagedrink, on top of operating the record label Redstar Records; and skilled shredder Ronnie James “RJ” Larente Osbourne Beam, who had played in Avarice, Ignorance Never Settles and Countdown to Oblivion.
+He had also previously operated two other record labels; Structure Records in the early 1990’s and Sunblister Records (and its fanzine) in the mid-1990’s.
+In early 2000, Chris started up a new vegan straight-edge band with two of his friends: drum master Brendan Munn, who had recently been given a double drum bass pedal by his girlfriend and had previously played in Avarice, Ignorance Never Settles, Believe the Lie and Garbagedrink, on top of operating the record label Redstar Records; and skilled shredder Ronnie James “RJ” Larente Osbourne Beam, who had played in Avarice, Ignorance Never Settles and Countdown to Oblivion.

 Chris then approached guitarist Christian McMaster, who was at the time playing in The Swarm aka Kneed Deep in the Dead, and prior to that had played in Burst of Silence, Left for Dead, Ignorance Never Settles, Firestorm and filled in on a SeventyEightDays tour.
 About a month after Christian joined the new band, RJ was asked to fill in for The Swarm as a temporary guitarist, shortly before the band folded in March of 2000.